Jennie O. Starkey

-Biography
+Early life and education

 Jennie O. Starkey was born in Detroit, Michigan, ca. 1856.
 She was the youngest daughter of Ellen Jane Taylor (Hittell) and Henry Mitchell Starkey, of Detroit.
 Her father was a journalist and prominent in municipal affairs.
 In 1855, he became the city editor of the Detroit Free Press, taking over the position from his brother, Richard.
 Jennie's siblings were Mary (b.
 1854) and Harry (b.
 1858).

+She graduated from Detroit high school.

+Career

-In April, 1878, before her graduation from the Detroit high school, she joined the staff of the Detroit Free Press, taking under her control the department known as "The Puzzler".
+In April 1878, before her graduation from the Detroit high school, she joined the staff of the Detroit Free Press, taking under her control the department known as "The Puzzler".
 Her abilities outgrew that department, and she was soon made editor of a department known as "The Household", later of "Fair Woman's World", "The Letter-Box", and "The Sunday Breakfast-Table".
 Her duties became so onerous that she was finally forced to drop the first mentioned of these departments.
 She was the first woman in Detroit to adopt journalism as a profession.

 Starkey served on the board of directors of the Michigan Authors' Association.
 She was one of the charter members of the Michigan Woman's Press Association, ending her affiliation with it when she joined the Michigan Woman's Press Club, of which she served as president in 1894.
 Starkey was also a member of the Daughters of the American Revolution.

+Death

 Jennie O. Starkey died in Detroit of pneumonia, following an attack of Spanish influenza, October 21, 1918.